siddushan/cs523-project/README.md

 ### Training Results:
 - Our checkpoint of training the heirarchical model from scratch is available [here](https://drive.google.com/drive/folders/1d6HYCq-27hnXMBwP27cFHxDAZHYAzsPp?usp=sharing).

-- Our checkpoint of training a flat baseline model from scratch is to be accessed here: [data](https://drive.google.com/file/d/1-yBass-8H7ISmAxqQxCXg8QqXCvoxi_I/view?usp=sharing), [index](https://drive.google.com/file/d/1CXNwWu-fK_4CbeJYEwbG7cecNIkztXfs/view?usp=sharing), [meta](https://drive.google.com/file/d/1fEW73QCNy-3ZQvAOUQIRf71HNnj1VcNa/view?usp=sharing).
+- Our checkpoint of training a flat baseline model from scratch can be accessed here: [data](https://drive.google.com/file/d/1-yBass-8H7ISmAxqQxCXg8QqXCvoxi_I/view?usp=sharing), [index](https://drive.google.com/file/d/1CXNwWu-fK_4CbeJYEwbG7cecNIkztXfs/view?usp=sharing), [meta](https://drive.google.com/file/d/1fEW73QCNy-3ZQvAOUQIRf71HNnj1VcNa/view?usp=sharing).

+- You can utilize MusicVAE_train_res.ipynb and these checkpoints to experiment with generating demos.

 As of July 1, 2021, the music_vae_train.py script seems to be iterating over only 10 batches of data in each training session.
 As a result, we had to manually restart training about every 15 minutes so the model gets trained on a different 10 batches of data.